Your role in safe care

 - Use the alcohol-based hand rubs located throughout the building or wash your hands with soap and water.
 If you need help, please ask.

-- Always wash your hands after using the bathroom.
+- Always wash your hands after using the toilet.

 Isolation precautions